haukesomm/apple-photos-export/README.md

 ## Compatibility

 > [!NOTE]
-> Currently, each version of this app only works with a sepcific combination of macOS and the Photos app.
+> Currently, each version of this app only works with a specific combination of macOS and the Photos app.
 > Backwards compatibility to older versions is planned for future releases.

 The following versions of the app are compatible with the following macOS/PhotosLibrary version: